 The foregoing discussion can be generalized to the case of bimodules between small categories enriched in a cocomplete symmetric monoidal closed category , where the dimension of a small -category is the object of given by the enriched coend

-We sketch the calculation of the trace or dimension of FinSet, the category of finite sets.
+We calculate the trace or dimension of FinSet, the category of finite sets.
 The calculation is quite down-to-earth: the relevant coend is just the quotient of the set of all endofunctions between finite sets, modulo the equivalence relation generated by the stipulation whenever and are functions between finite sets.

 Let be a finite endofunction, and let